Faith Perspectives on Donation and Transplantation

 Many OPOs have taken steps to create dialogue with faith leaders in their community.
 For example, National Donor Sabbath, observed annually in November in the United States, seeks to educate faith-based communities about the need for organ, eye, and tissue donors.
 This national initiative partners with faith leaders, houses of worship, and faith-based organizations to educate its congregations about the critical need for donors and to dispel myths and discuss religious beliefs about the donation process.

-Stacey Caruthers has spent the last 20 years of her professional career helping to advance organ and tissue donation.
-She was with Indiana Donor Network (formerly Indiana Organ Procurement) for the past 11 years, serving as both Manager of Family Services and as a Family Services Coordinator.
+Stacey Caruthers has spent the last 20+ years of her professional career helping to advance organ and tissue donation.
+She was with Indiana Donor Network (formerly Indiana Organ Procurement), serving as both Manager of Family Services and as a Family Services Coordinator.